OSGeo/PROJ/docs/source/parameters.rst

 nadgrids - Grid Based Datum Adjustments
 --------------------------------------------------------------------------------

-In many places (notably North America and Austrialia) national geodetic organizations provide grid shift files for converting between different datums, such as NAD27 to NAD83.
+In many places (notably North America and Australia) national geodetic organizations provide grid shift files for converting between different datums, such as NAD27 to NAD83.
 These grid shift files include a shift to be applied at each grid location.
 Actually grid shifts are normally computed based on an